volusion/element/content/how-to/communicate-between-blocks.md

 ## Appendix: Listening for Existing Messages

-To set up your blocks to listen for existing messages, see the [Cart Events Reference](/references/cart-events).
+To set up your blocks to listen for existing messages, see "[Cart Events](/references/cart-events)."